jncraton/gclean/readme.md

 # gclean

-Strips the size of email message by removing attachements and/or converting messages to plain text.
+Strips the size of Gmail messages by removing attachements and/or converting messages to plain text.
 Behavior is controlled by assigning labels to messages.

 ## Usage